Chinese Car Brands (manufacturer car companies, logos)

 Yema

-The Chinese brand of cars and buses Yema has existed since 2002.
-It belongs to Sichuan Yema Automobile Co., Ltd., which was founded in the 1980s, but only became involved in car production in 1994.
-Most recently, the company, along with its brands, acquired private corporation Levdeo.
-Since then, Yema gasoline vehicles have begun to have electric counterparts – more than 40 variants in total.
+The Chinese car and bus brand Yema has existed since 2002.
+It belongs to Sichuan Yema Automobile Co., Ltd., founded in the 1980s, but started producing cars in 1994.
+More recently, the company and its brands acquired the privately held Levdeo Corporation.
+Since then, gasoline-powered Yema cars have been joined by more than 40 electric counterparts.

 Hanteng Autos

-The official name of this car manufacturer is Jiangxi Hanteng Automobile Co., Ltd. It was founded in 2013, after which it immediately launched the construction of its plant in Shangrao (Jiangxi).
-Now it is a large private enterprise with three subsidiaries and a range of cars of its own design.
-The key specialization of the brand is research and practical application of the latest technologies for fuel and “green” vehicles, as well as the production of spare parts.
+The official name of this automaker is Jiangxi Hanteng Automobile Co., Ltd. It was founded in 2013 and began construction of its factory in Shangrao, Jiangxi Province.
+Now, it is a large private enterprise with three subsidiaries and a lineup of vehicles it designs.
+The brand’s key specialization is the research and practical application of the latest technologies for fuel-efficient and “green” cars, as well as the production of spare parts.

 Denza

-Denza is a Chinese brand whose full name is Shenzhen BYD Daimler New Technology Co., Ltd. It entered the domestic market in 2010 and is a joint venture between BYD and Daimler AG.
-They own the plant in equal shares.
-The brand is headquartered in Shenzhen, and the range consists of just one electric car model.
-The car was first presented in 2012 in Beijing at Auto China.
-Its release started at the end of 2014.
-The name of the brand comes from the word “tengshi”, which is translated from Chinese as “increasing force and impulse” or “wind energy”.
+Denza is a Chinese brand named Shenzhen BYD Daimler New Technology Co, Ltd. It entered the domestic market in 2010 and is a joint venture between BYD and Daimler AG.
+They own the factory in equal shares.
+The brand is headquartered in Shenzhen, and the lineup consists of just one electric car model.
+The car was first unveiled in 2012 at the Auto China exhibition in Beijing.
+Its production began at the end of 2014.
+The brand’s name comes from the word “Tenshi,” which means “increasing force and momentum” or “wind energy” in Chinese.

 LvChi Auto

 This young brand was founded in China in 2016 and is headquartered in Shanghai.
-Its design departments are located in Italy, and its own factory is located in Changchun, Jilin province.
-Its production capacity is expected to reach 550,000 vehicles per year in 2023.
-The brand name is symbolic and associated with the Chinese word “lüchi”, which translates as “green carriage”.
-The new Chinese company specializes in electric vehicles and has already unveiled several concept models – Venere and Urano – at renowned showrooms around the world.
-She will turn the latter into production cars of different classes and types: luxury, MPV, sedan, SUV and mini-car.
+The design divisions are in Italy, and its factory is in Changchun, Jilin province.
+Its production capacity is expected to reach 550,000 cars per year in 2023.
+The brand’s name is symbolic, evoking the Chinese word “lüchi,” meaning “green wagon.”
+The new Chinese company specializes in electric car production and has already presented several conceptual models, Venere and Urano, at the world’s famous auto shows.
+The latter will become production cars across different classes and types: luxury, MPV, sedan, SUV, and mini-car.

 SAIC Iveco Hongyan

-The SAIC Iveco Hongyan brand appeared on the Chinese automotive market in 2003 and originated from a company formed in 1965.
-It is now a joint venture owned by the SAIC Corporation, the Italian company Iveco, and the city of Chongqing.
-The manufacturer mainly produces heavy-duty equipment based on the Iveco machine and sells it under the Hongyan brand.
+The SAIC Iveco Hongyan brand entered the Chinese automotive market in 2003 and traces its origins to a company founded in 1965.
+It is a joint venture owned by SAIC Corporation, the Italian company Iveco, and the city of Chongqing.
+The manufacturer primarily produces heavy equipment based on Iveco chassis and sells it under the Hongyan brand.

 Defunct Car Brands